-Wendy S. Barclay is at Imperial College London, UK.
+Wendy S. Barclay is at Imperial College London, Faculty of Medicine, Norfolk Place, London W2 1PG.
+UK.
 [Au: Please complete your affiliation, including the post code.
 Please note we do not include job titles in affiliations.]

 e-mail: w.barclay@imperial.ac.uk

 Figure 1 | Infection by influenza viruses.
 Karakus et al.4 report that the bat influenza virus can use major histocompatibility complex (MHC) class II proteins from different species as receptors to enter cells and infect the host.
-This contrasts with avian and human influenza viruses, which bind to sialic-acid receptors in cells and which do not efficiently use receptors from a different host species.
+This contrasts with avian and human influenza viruses, which bind to sialic-acid receptors on cells and which do not efficiently use receptors from a different host species.
 [Au: Edited caption ok?]